Newsroom

 “We can’t afford to wait for symptoms to become obvious.
 Every moment matters - because every moment lost is a choice, a treatment, a life that could have been saved.”

-Miles began with the story that shaped C the Signs’ mission.
-As an NHS doctor, he met a patient named Joe - fit, active, and 60 years old.
-After several GP visits with vague symptoms, Joe arrived at A&E jaundiced and weak.
+As an NHS doctor, he met a patient named Joe - active, fit, and 60 years old.
+After several GP (primary care) visits with vague symptoms, Joe arrived at hospital jaundiced and unwell.
 Scans confirmed metastatic pancreatic cancer.
-Three weeks later, Joe died.

 “Joe never asked, why do I have cancer?
-What he asked was, why was my cancer picked up so late?
+What he asked was, why was my cancer picked up so late?”

 “The problem isn’t people.
 It’s knowledge.
 We need to give every GP the power of precision - instantly.”

-Real-world evaluations across the NHS have shown:
+Real-world evaluations across the NHS have shown that clinicians using C the Signs are able to:

-The Movement - Honouring Jess’s Rule
+The movement, and honouring Jess’s Rule

-To honour her legacy, C the Signs is implementing “Jess’s Rule” - a feature that automatically alerts clinicians when a patient presents three times or more with unresolved symptoms, and triggers a cancer risk assessment .
+To honour her legacy, our team is introducing Jess’s Rule - a safeguard within the platform that gently alerts clinicians when a patient returns multiple times with unresolved symptoms, prompting a thoughtful, timely cancer risk assessment.

 “We can turn tragedy into transformation - by ensuring that no patient is ever overlooked again.”